nwavery/Appian-Sink-Connector/README.md

 ## Configuration Properties

-When setting up an instance of this connector, you will need to provide the following configuration properties:
+When setting up an instance of this connector in the Confluent Cloud UI (or similar Kafka Connect management interfaces), you will typically provide the following configuration properties as key/value pairs.
+The "Key" is the property name listed below, and the "Value" is what you configure for your specific setup.

 -   `name`
     -   **Description**: A unique name for this connector instance.